The Ultimate Guide to Ice Water Hash

 6. Allow the Ice Water Hash to Dry

 Use a spoon or knife to squeeze the remaining moisture out of your rosin, and then break it up into chunks.
 This will make air-drying much easier.
 If you happen to have a freeze dryer, you can use it to dry the hash more quickly.
-Let the hash dry on a clean, non-stick surface for a couple of days before you use it.
-As with all cannabis products, you’ll want to store your hash in a cool, dark environment.
+For best results, let the hash dry on a clean, non-stick surface for a couple of days before you use it.
+As with all cannabis products, you’ll want to store your hash in a cool, dark, and dry environment to preserve its quality and potency.

 Tips for Making Full-Melt Ice Water Hash

 While the above method is the simplest and cheapest solution, it’s not the most precise.
-To extract the most rosin and ensure the maximum purity, you need to maintain precisely the right ratio of water to ice and you need to agitate the water with just the right amount of force.
+To extract the most rosin and ensure the maximum purity and best terpene profile, you need to maintain precisely the right ratio of water to ice and you need to agitate the water with just the right amount of force.
 This is very difficult to do by hand.

-Thankfully, there are machines that will do it for you.
+Thankfully, there are machines that will do the extraction process for you.
 With an ice water extraction machine like the Bubble Magic Washing Machine (available in 5 gallons or 20 gallons), you never have to guess about the optimal force or temperature, and most of the labor is done for you.
 Just insert the ingredients and filters, set the timer, and let the machine go to work.

 The Bubble Magic Washing Machine is available at Trimleaf, and you can save 10% when you use our coupon code SAVELIGHTS10.
 You’ll also get free shipping.